nebaughman/Katapult/README.md

 When built, Katapult provides a single executable `jar` file that can self-serve a REST API and Vue Web app.

+This makes for easy deployment. :bulb: Also consider building `localhost` Web apps.

 > Important: This might not be suitable for production purposes.
 The primary motivation is to experiment and learn a thing or two.

 ### Ecosystem